Joining the Military with a Criminal Record

 Is joining the United States Armed Forces possible with a criminal record possible?

 The short answer is that it depends on what is on your record.
 Each of the six branches of the United States Military have their own moral character requirements that need to be satisfied to enlist.
 Having an extensive criminal record can cause you to be rejected from enlisting in the military.

 Military recruits must undergo a “Moral Character Screening Of Credit and Criminal Background.”
 This process screens for adverse criminal records, credit issues, or juvenile adjudication records.
-This screening process is rigorous, and often times applicants with criminal backgrounds are subject to detailed interviews.
+This screening process is rigorous, and joining the military with a criminal record can sometimes be difficult.
 It is important to note that federal law requires disclosure of any past charges or arrests.
-Under Title 32, Chapter V, Section 571.3(c)(2)(i) of the Code of Federal Regulations, applicants to the military must disclose SEALED and/or EXPUNGED criminal cases as well as juvenile records.
+Under Title 32, Chapter V, Section 571.3(c)(2)(i) of the Code of Federal Regulations, applicants to the military must disclose sealed and/or expunged criminal cases as well as juvenile records.
 If you are not honest at this stage, you may be committing a federal offense.

 Fortunately, a criminal record does not automatically bar you from military service.
 An applicant with a criminal record may obtain a something called a “Criminal Record Waiver”.